Philipp Petzschner

 Philipp Petzschner (born 24 March 1984) is a retired German professional tennis player.
-He was known for his hard-hitting forehand and bursts of speed around the court.
+He was known for his hard-hitting forehand and backhand slices.
 He reached a career-high doubles ranking of world No. 9, which he achieved in April 2011.

 Career

 Juniors

 As a junior Petzschner reached as high as No. 8 in the world in 2002 (and No. 1 in doubles).
 He reached the semi-finals of the 2001 Jr Wimbledon tournament, and won the 2002 French Open Jr doubles event.

 2007

 In 2007 US Open qualifying, he defeated fellow German player Benjamin Becker in the first round, before losing to Tommy Haas in four sets.

 2008

 In 2008 he qualified for Wimbledon, where he fell to Croatian Mario Ančić in the second round.

 In October, he captured his first ATP title in Vienna, after he won his qualifying round matches and defeating top seed Stanislas Wawrinka in the first round.